Turing-Repositories/Enigma/README.md

 - Decrypt class is done and was able to decrpyt my message.
 - What will we need to add so that the keys are automatically passed instead of manually adding in the minus signs for decrypt?

 - Thinking that the shift and alphabet methods could be put in a module at some point.

+- Created a reuseables module.
+- Refactored all classes accordingly
+- Working on getting enigma class finished
+- Fix bug with date not populating correctly
+- Work on bug to get message working